NFL owners unanimously approve player participation in Olympic flag football for 2028

 “I think the world finally has an opportunity to see the greatest athletes in the world participate,” league executive vice president of football operations Troy Vincent said.

-No more than one player per NFL club would be allowed.
 The 10-player Olympic rosters will be selected by the national committee for each country, with six teams each in separate tournaments for men and women.
+Only one player per NFL club would be allowed for each country.
 The game itself is a 5-on-5 competition on a 50-yard field.

 With the 2028 Olympics scheduled from July 14-30, the flag football gold medal game could practically be staged before teams report to training camp, a provision that NFL executive vice president of club business and league events Peter O'Reilly indicated has already received informal support.
 Tryout and training periods for the national teams would also fit in offseason quiet periods for NFL clubs, O'Reilly said.